Armaniinae

-Armaniinae is subfamily of extinct ant-like hymenopterans known from a series of Cretaceous fossils found in Asia and Africa.
+Armaniinae is a subfamily of extinct ant-like hymenopterans known from a series of Cretaceous fossils found in Asia and Africa.
 It is usually treated as one of the stem-group subfamilies in family Formicidae, although some myrmecologists treat it as a distinct family.
 A 2007 study analysing petiole and antenna morphology led to the proposal that at least some of the armaniid genera be placed in Sphecomyrminae, although others are unconvinced by the arguments and retain Armaniinae.
 The subfamily contains seven genera with fourteen described species.